OpenPublicMedia/pbs-whatson-wp-plugin/README.rst

 =========================
-COVE API WordPress Plugin
+PBS Sodor API Plugin
 =========================

 Description:
 ============
-This plugin allows you to retrieve program and video metadata from version 1 of the COVE API.
+This plugin allows you to retrieve the following:
+User's IP Address
+User's ZIP code based on IP address
+Applicable stations based on ZIP code
+Air dates and times for a single program using the Sodor programID.
 The plugin handles the authentication of requests using values maintained in the WordPress Admin.
 Results are cached using the WordPress Transients API.

-The plugin uses the COVE_API_Request php class provided by Edgar Roman of PBS for making requests to the api.
+The plugin uses the pbs-sodor-api-class php class provided by Thomas Crenshaw of Crenshawed Solutions for making requests to the api.

 Installation:
 =============
-1. Upload the cove-api.zip file to the /wp-content/plugins directory and unzip
+1. Upload the pbs-whatson-wp-plugin.zip file to the /wp-content/plugins directory and unzip
 2. Activate the plugin from the Plugins menu in your admin menu
-3. Configure the plugin by going to the COVE API Options menu item that appears in your admin menu
+3. Configure the plugin by going to the PBS What's Options menu item that appears in your admin menu
-4. After activating the plugin, enter the API Key and Secret, the Cache TTL time, and any defaults in the COVE API Options screen.
+4. After activating the plugin, enter the API Key, the Cache TTL time, and Program ID.
+5. The 'Test Station' field allows you to test using a single station call sign (e.g. KQED)

 Links:
 ======
-`COVE API V1`_
+`Locator API v1`_

+`TV Schedules API v2`_

 `PBS Q&A Site`_

 Requirements:
 =============
 * Requires at least: WordPress 3.1.3
-* Tested up to: WordPress 3.2.1
+* Tested up to: WordPress 3.5.1
+* Requires PHP >= 5.2
 * Stable tag: 1.0

 Frequently Asked Questions: